Mike Turkovich

-Michael Turkovich (born November 27, 1986) is a former American football offensive tackle.
+Michael Turkovich (born November 27, 1986) is an American former football offensive tackle.
 He was signed by the Dallas Cowboys as an undrafted free agent in 2009.
 He played college football at Notre Dame.

 Professional career

 Dallas Cowboys

-After going undrafted in the 2009 NFL Draft, Turkovich was signed by the Dallas Cowboys as an undrafted free agent.
+After going undrafted in the 2009 NFL draft, Turkovich was signed by the Dallas Cowboys as an undrafted free agent.
 He was waived/injured after suffering a knee injury during training camp on August 3 and subsequently reverted to injured reserve.
 He was released with an injury settlement on August 7.

 New York Jets

 Turkovich signed a future contract with the New York Jets on February 23, 2010.
 Turkovich would be waived by the New York on September 4, 2010.

 Chicago Rush

 Turkovich signed with the Chicago Rush of the Arena Football League for the 2011 season.
 He was one of the team's starting offensive linemen.
 He was released on June 20, 2011.